bikashguptabg/top_1000_imdb_movies/README.md

 4. **Exploratory Data Analysis (EDA)**: Conduct univariate and bivariate analyses.
 5. **Visualization**: Create impactful visual representations using Matplotlib and Seaborn.

-## Usage
-To run the analysis:
-1. Clone this repository.
-2. Install required libraries using `pip install -r requirements.txt`.
-3. Open `analysis_notebook.ipynb` in Jupyter Notebook.

 ## Conclusion
 This analysis offers valuable insights for movie enthusiasts and industry professionals alike, highlighting trends in audience preferences and potential predictors of success in filmmaking.

-## License
-This project is licensed under the MIT License.